Rolls-Royce armoured car: Combat history

-In the Irish Civil War (1922–1923), 13 Rolls-Royce armoured cars were given to the Irish Free State government by the British government to fight the Irish Republican Army.
+In the Irish Civil War (1922–1923), 13 Rolls-Royce armoured cars were sold to the Irish Free State government by the British government to fight the Irish Republican Army.
 They were a major advantage to the Free State in street fighting and in protecting convoys against guerrilla attacks and played a vital role in the retaking of Cork and Waterford.
 Despite continued maintenance problems and poor reaction to Irish weather, they continued in service until 1944, being withdrawn once new tyres became unobtainable.
 Twelve of the Irish Army examples were stripped and sold in 1954.

 At the outbreak of the Second World War, 76 vehicles were in service.
 They were used in operations in the Western Desert, in Iraq, and in Syria.
 By the end of 1941, they were withdrawn from frontline service as modern designs became available.
 Some Indian Pattern cars saw use in the Indian subcontinent and Burma.

 A replica Rolls Royce armoured car on display at the Haynes Motor Museum.